 You may also wish to visit https://shaylasvoice.com for a list of private OT practitioners in the GTA, or the Ontario Society of Occupational Therapists’ “Find an OT” tool at:

 If you are a former REACH client and want to get in touch with the therapist with whom you worked, contact information for each of the REACH therapists is also available below.

 REACH Therapists who will be continuing as independent practitioners:

-Francine Cleary has been an occupational therapist focused on children and their families for more than 20 years.
+Francine Cleary has been an occupational therapist focused on children and their families for more than 25 years.
 She has worked with children of all ages in homes, schools and childcare centres.
-Francine is a Professional Associate with the School of Rehabilitation Sciences at McMaster University where she teaches students in tutorial groups.
+Francine is an Assistant Clinical Professor-Adjunct at the School of Rehabilitation Sciences at McMaster University.

-Francine will continue to see children who have coordination, feeding and sensory processing challenges that interfere with their participation in daily activities.
-She is currently serving children of all ages in their homes and schools in the Oakville and Burlington area.
-She can provide daytime appointments and limited afterschool appointments.
+Francine is continuing to see children who have coordination, feeding and sensory processing challenges that interfere with their participation in daily activities in the areas of self-care, productivity (including writing) and leisure/play.

 Ali Leibner-Cooper began her career as a teacher, with a B.Ed from McGill University, and has taught around the globe.
 After 4 years of teaching, Ali returned to school to complete her Masters in Occupational Therapy from the University of Toronto.
 In addition to REACH, Ali has worked as a school-based OT at a school for children with Autism Spectrum Disorder (ASD) and as a community-based OT for children with a variety of needs.
 Ali has experience with direct and consultative therapy to promote healthy physical, social, and emotional development and well-being related to school, play, and self-care.
 Ali also has experience in Animal-Assisted Therapy (AAT), which involves incorporating animals into treatment sessions to motivate and engage clients.